 There are four types of analytics:

-- Descriptive Analytics: It is the process of analysing historical data and KPIs to spot patterns and trends.
+- Descriptive Analytics: It is the process of analyzing historical data and KPIs to spot patterns and trends.
 Using data aggregation and data mining techniques enables a comprehensive view of what has happened in the past and what is happening now.

 - Diagnostic analytics: Examines prior performance to identify the factors influencing particular trends.
 To determine the reason behind specific events, drill-down, data mining, data discovery, and correlation are used.
 Algorithms for classification and regression are used once it has been determined how likely an event is and why it might happen.